-Tip # 1: Safety FirstThe most important quality for the hotel you select is the safety of your travelers.
+Tip # 1: Safety FirstThe most important quality for the hotel you select is the safety of your travellers.
 Although hotel properties will always have security measures intended to keep guests safe, you may want to consider the safety of the local area as well.
 Conduct some research, and be careful about selecting hotels located in areas with high crime rates — you may want to select a hotel with interior room doors in that situation.
 If you have to choose between convenience and safety, opt for safety.

 Tip #2: Start Early (If You Can)If you’re planning to book the accommodations yourself, your best bet is to book them as early as possible.
 It can be time-consuming to find hotels that meet the needs of your guests, let alone hotels that have the availability you need when you need it.
 And then there’s negotiating hotel group rates with hotels directly.
 It’s a slow process that can be tough unless you have the support of a company like Hotel Engine to take over the process for you.
 Booking in advance will give you more room options and a better bargaining position to get the best group hotel rates.
 Sometimes you need to book last minute.
 For instance, when incidents, accidents, or disasters happen, and have the time needed to find the lodging you need.
-In that case, leave it to a dedicated trip manager from Hotel Engine to take over your group booking and get you more rooms with less legwork.
+In that case, leave it to a dedicated Project Manager from Hotel Engine to take over your group booking and get you more rooms with less legwork.

 - Will there be group meals, or will people dine on their own?

 - Will people pay for incidentals on their own credit cards or share expenses on an app like Venmo, PayPal or Splitwise?

 - Will individuals share lodging or have their own hotel rooms?